 The Banksia Boutique Hotel is a 4-star guest house located in the heart of Cape Town.
 Although it's central to everything, including the Castle of Good Hope and Newlands Stadium, it feels like it's tucked far away from the busy streets of South Africa.
 Guests choose from a selection of suites, many with views of Table Mountain.
 Those who stay here will feel like they're at a luxury hotel — while only paying guest house prices.
 They can also save by opting for free breakfast in the morning and free Wi-Fi throughout the facilities.

-Cape Town, South Africa Hotels with Discounts
+Best Discounts in Cape Town, South Africa

 The DoubleTree by Hilton Hotel Cape Town on the Upper Eastside is located less than a mile from the city center, near the Rhodes Memorial and Devil's Peak.
 While this hotel is pricier than some of the other options, Hilton Honors members can easily find discounts on room upgrades and breakfast when they arrive.
 This more than makes up for the cost in savings and value.
 Guests can also take advantage of the fitness facilities and enjoy shuttles to various locations like the train station, ferry dock, shopping center, and local theme parks (for a small charge).